-Wing Tsun Kung Fu is an extremely unique and easy to learn martial art from Southern China and Hong Kong whose forte is in streamlined close range hand to hand self-defense tactics.
+Wing Tsun Kung Fu is an extremely Unique and Easy to learn striking fighting art from Southern China whose forte is streamlined close range hand to hand self-defense tactics.
 The focus is on close range crowding movements, body relaxation, economy, efficiency of movement, and on the fly adaptability.
-The emphasis is on practical, common sense, functional, and easy to learn realistic self-defense.
+The emphasis is on practical, common sense, functional, and Easy To Learn.
+A Better Way to Learn Self-Defense.
+Wing Tsun was Bruce Lee's first Kung Fu art that he learned as a teenager.
+Bruce adopted many of Wing Tsun's strategies, concepts, and techniques into his Jeet Kune Do.